-Attention improves population-level frequency tuning in human auditory cortex.
+Attention improves population-level frequency tuning in human auditory cortex

 ABSTRACT Attention improves auditory performance in noisy environments by either enhancing the processing of task-relevant stimuli ("gain"), suppressing task-irrelevant information ("sharpening"), or both.
 In the present study, we investigated the effect of focused auditory attention on the population-level frequency tuning in human auditory cortex by means of magnetoencephalography.
 Using complex stimuli consisting of a test tone superimposed on different band-eliminated noises during active listening or distracted listening conditions, we observed that focused auditory attention caused not only gain, but also sharpening of frequency tuning in human auditory cortex as reflected by the N1m auditory evoked response.
 This combination of gain and sharpening in the auditory cortex may contribute to better auditory performance during focused auditory attention.

 SourceAvailable from: Anna Marzecová[Show abstract] [Hide abstract]

 ABSTRACT: Background.
 The generation and maintenance of tinnitus are assumed to be based on maladaptive functional cortical reorganization.
 Listening to modified music, which contains no energy in the range of the individual tinnitus frequency, can inhibit the corresponding neuronal activity in the auditory cortex.
 Music making has been shown to be a powerful stimulator for brain plasticity, inducing changes in multiple sensory systems.
 Using magnetoencephalographic (MEG) and behavioral measurements we evaluated the cortical plasticity effects of two months of (a) active listening to (unisensory) versus (b) learning to play (multisensory) tailor-made notched music in nonmusician tinnitus patients.
 Taking into account the fact that uni- and multisensory trainings induce different patterns of cortical plasticity we hypothesized that these two protocols will have different affects.
 Results.
 Only the active listening (unisensory) group showed significant reduction of tinnitus related activity of the middle temporal cortex and an increase in the activity of a tinnitus-coping related posterior parietal area.
 Conclusions.
-These findings indicate that active listening to tailor-made notched music induces greater neuroplastic changes in the maladaptively reorganized cortical network of tinnitus patients while additional integration of other sensory modalities during training reduces these neuroplastic effects.Neural Plasticity 05/2014; 2014:516163. · 3.60 Impact Factor
+These findings indicate that active listening to tailor-made notched music induces greater neuroplastic changes in the maladaptively reorganized cortical network of tinnitus patients while additional integration of other sensory modalities during training reduces these neuroplastic effects.Neural Plasticity 05/2014; 2014:516163.
+DOI:10.1155/2014/516163 · 3.60 Impact Factor

 [Show abstract] [Hide abstract]